great travel site

 Launch Site: Kennedy Space Center - Launch Pad 39A

-Description: Space shuttle Endeavour will deliver critical spare components including antennas and gas tanks to the International Space Station.
+Description: Space shuttle Endeavor will deliver critical spare components including antennas and gas tanks to the International Space Station.